-- High Firs Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Refer their concerns to class teacher in first instance; escalation to DSLs HT/DHT possible referral to Family Support Worker or Pastoral TA or consideration for play therapy or ELSE referral. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- The Federation of S Martin's and Seabrook CEP Schools has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Speak with a member of the SLT or the Mental Health Coordinator.
+The school prioritise school mental health and have clear links with other stakeholders to support children and families. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience. - The school have invested in Mental Health and have assigned Laura Ames (SENCO St Martin's) and Lyn Harris (FLO Seabrook) to coordinate this.